Islandora/documentation/docs/user-documentation/metadata.md

 ## Field Types

-Each field in Drupal has a _type_ that defines its _properties_ and behavior such as text, date, number, and boolean fields.
+Each field in Drupal has a _type_ that defines its _properties_ and behavior such as text, date, number, and Boolean fields.
 These field types also have _widgets_ and _formatters_ that control entry forms and display, respectively.
 The [Drupal 8 documentation on FieldTypes, FieldWidgets, and FieldFormatters](https://www.drupal.org/docs/8/api/entity-api/fieldtypes-fieldwidgets-and-fieldformatters) includes a list of the core field types.

 _Entity Reference_ fields are a special type of field that creates a relationship between two entities.
 The field's configuration options include which kind of entities can be referenced.
 The 'Repository Item' content type, provided by islandora_demo, includes several entity reference fields that reference vocabularies defined by the islandora and controlled_access_terms modules.